wennewman/wecipes/src/recipes/lemonRicottaCake/lemonRicottaCake.md

 date: "2020-08-17"
 categories: "afternoon-tea"
 credit: "Me"
 description: "I totes made this up.
 Rad.
 If you dont have any almond meal, use all SR flour.
 I make this sometimes with the leftover egg whites from the ricotta gnocchi but the recipe stands up fine without egg whites.
-When you use a 375g ricotta tub for the gnocchi, this is just the leftovers."
+When you use a 375g ricotta tub for the gnocchi, this is just the leftovers"
 ---

 ###Ingredients